vispz/psvishnu91.github.io/_posts/programming_notes/2022-10-20-algorithms.md

 ### Deterministic - Median of medians

 The algorithm is precisely the same as the randomised approach except how we choose our pivots.
-This algorithgm is deterministically guaranteed to be of $$O(n)$$.
+This algorithm is deterministically guaranteed to be of $$O(n)$$.
 However, we pay in terms of very large constants in the big-O notation, need for an extra storage of length $$O\left(\frac{n}{5}\right)$$.

 **Algorithm**
-- First split the array into n/5 buckets.
+- First split the array into n/5 buckets of sizes 5 each.
 For each bucket find the median through sorting.
 - Store these medians in a new list.
 - Then find the median of these medians by recursively calling this function.
 - Once we have the pivot the rest is the same as the randomised selection.